isaacnmm/pestpolicy-hugo2XX/content/posts/best-lego-sets-for-9-year-old-boy/index.md

 In addition, the set includes a 2-story castle tower that has a cave, bedroom, opening dungeon gate, and shackles and chains for binding the queen.
 Pros:
-- The queen dragon�is big
+- The queen dragonis big
 - Colorful
 - Easy to set up
 - Provides hours of fun